dhai-seminar/dhai-seminar.github.io/index.md

 Next seminars
 ===========================

-The dates for the 2022-23 academic year are:<br/>
+The remaining dates for the 2022-23 academic year are:<br/>
-October 4,
-November 8,
-December 6,
-January 10,
-February 7,
-March 7,
 April 4,
 May 9, and
 June 6.